code-in-the-matrix/insta-equilibrium/README.md

-# Script to find difference in followers & following list on Instagram
+# Script to find difference between followers & following list on Instagram

 ## Steps:
 1. Request your data from instagram in json format.